HarithHarizal/BillboardTop100Scrape/README.md

 ## Background

-This Web Scrapper only exists because of an SELP Code2College class, however I have worked on this scrapper to be a bit flashier and easier to read. ~
+This Web Scraper only exists because of an SELP Code2College class, however I have worked on this scraper to be a bit flashier and easier to read. ~

 ## Install